terawatt-energies/solar-materials-content/content/en/brochure.md

 ## Your Benefits

 - **Immediate Bill Relief:**
-  Average MA rate is 30.19 ¢/kWh; solar panels generate power for ~10 ¢/kWh.
+  Average MA rate is 30¢ / kWh; solar panels generate power for at least 20% less.
 - **Zero-Upfront Cost:**
   No down payment required for leases or loans.
 - **30 % Federal Tax Credit:**